-Helping children make safer journeys is a big part of Senior Constable Kevin Marshall’s job in Napier, and he says the involvement of teachers and parents makes for better outcomes.
+Helping children learn about safer choices and behaviours is a big part of Senior Constable Kevin Marshall’s job in Napier, and he says the involvement of teachers and parents makes for better outcomes.

 “We’ve got the expertise, the knowledge around current practice and legislation, and through that we can help teachers create relevant age-related learning experiences for students.”